 The border along Brazil and Venezuela, recognized by both Brazilian and Venezuelan Governments as the Yanomami Territory, is the last remaining area for active transmission of onchocerciasis in the Americas and is inhabited by the indigenous Yanomami Indian tribe.

 In this territory, there is active transmission of the disease with an approximated 20,500 people currently in need of treatment for onchocerciasis (Pan American Health Organization, 2014).
 The Carter Center has been working diligently to reach the Yanomami people, but the area is situated in the dense jungle of the Amazon.
 This location presents several obstacles in accessing the area for the effective distribution of treatment: remote physical locations of Yanomami villages, entry into the Amazon hindered by political boundaries and policies, and limited research data available on Yanomami migration patterns.
 The Yanomami are a nomadic tribe and migrate frequently.
-They move their housing structure, called a “yano” or “shabono”, every two to three years due to shifting cultivation, flooding, intertribal warfare (2015 Encyclopædia Britannica, Inc.), modern operations encroachment, and food shortages (Salgado, 2014).
+They move their housing structure, called a “yano” or “shabono”, every two to three years due to shifting cultivation, flooding, intertribal warfare (2015 Encyclopedia Britannica, Inc.), modern operations encroachment, and food shortages (Salgado, 2014).
 These hindrances make it difficult for The Carter Center to appropriately identify active villages and predict migrations using their current methods of helicopter field surveys.

-Previously, The Carter Center partnered with the University of South Florida in an attempt to use remote sensing methods for village identification.
+Previously, The Carter Center partnered with the University of South Florida (USF) in an attempt to use remote sensing methods for village identification.
 While successful in identifying villages, methods developed by USF created an opportunity to further develop a methodology that could help The Carter Center predict village relocation patterns and adapt treatment distribution as necessary.

-The multi-node NASA DEVELOP Alto Orinoco Health and Air Quality team partnered with The Carter Center in its mission to eliminate onchocerciasis from the Americas by utilizing NASA’s Earth observations’ remote sensing data.
+The multi-node NASA DEVELOP Alto Orinoco Health and Air Quality Team partnered with The Carter Center in its mission to eliminate onchocerciasis from the Americas by utilizing NASA’s Earth observations’ remote sensing data.
 This project was concentrated in the NASA national application areas of Health and Air Quality and Ecological Forecasting.
 It helped address those issues by providing assistance in identifying remote, nomadic villages to expand treatment disbursement and creating a suitability model to aid in future migratory predictions.
 The study period spanned the months of November to February from 2011 to 2014 and the months May to August for the years 2012 to 2015.
 These study periods were chosen for their distinct weather patterns.
 November to February, the rainy season, showed a more intense visual distinction in greenness of the Amazon canopy.
 In May to August, the dry season, typically had less cloud cover (New World Encyclopedia, 2013).
 The remote sensing data gathered and use of image processing tools assisted The Carter Center identifying villages in remote locations in the Yanomami territory.

 III.
 Methodology